Kobzol/surveys/surveys/2024-annual-survey/questions.md

 - Too difficult to learn
 - Community was rude, unwelcoming, or otherwise off-putting
 - I prefer to use another language
-- I no longer have the opportunity to use Rust due to factors outside my control
+- I no longer have the opportunity to use Rust due to factors outside of my control
-- I plan to use it in the future once an opportunity comes up
 - Other

 ### Tell us more:

-Type: free form (optional)
+Type: free text

 > **SURVEY FLOW**
 >
 > Skip to `### Are you employed full- or part-time (including paid internships)?`

 ## For non-Rust users